 Churn analysis helps SaaS businesses retain existing customers and protect recurring revenue by:

-- Analyzing negative customer experience
+- Analyzing the negative customer experience

 - Identifying data-backed reasons for churn